Keyboards

 Key Takeaway

-→If you move between machines or attend LAN events, the onboard memory is a genuine convenience.
-For single-PC home users, it's a nice backup but not a deciding factor.
+โIf you attend LAN events or use multiple PCs, the onboard memory is a real convenience.
+For single-PC home setups, it's a nice backup but not a deciding factor.

 Key Takeaway